sharktrexer/ImageConverter/README.md

 ### Convert Images

 Currently only converts all ".jpg" or ".png" files in its directory into black and white and halves their size.
+Output will be in a new folder it creates called "output".
 Will include more functionality later.
 For now is a test ground of experimenting with Python Pillow package.
 Also showcases my improvement in programming skill, the original code is commented out to be compared to.